Best Water Leak Alarms for Floods & Emergencies

 You can see our full list of review criteria below in the What to Look For section, with an explanation for each.

 We considered a wide range of alarms with plenty of different models across many different manufacturers.
 Battery-powered versus AC-powered alarms caused an interesting discussion, and we almost excluded the latter option.
-But, many of our readers smartly have backup power sources for their homes.
+But many of our readers smartly have backup power sources for their homes.
 We ended up including them in our comparison just because the convenience of IoT notification couldn’t be overlooked.

 We’re always looking for new and better equipment, so if you have a water alarm you trust, let us know in the comments.
-We review most of our tested equipment annually so we can try to get it in the next roundup round and see if it will beat out our top picks.
+We review most of our tested equipment annually, so we can try to get it in the next roundup and see if it will beat out our top picks.

 What to Look For